CharaChorder/docs/docs/SerialAPI.rst

    "OUTPUT","1","SubCommand","Hexadecimal VAR Code","B1",""
    "OUTPUT","2","Parameter Code","Hexadecimal Parameter Code","0x15",""
    "OUTPUT","3","Data Out","Decimal Number","7",""
-   "OUTPUT","4","Success","Boolean Number","0","This will be 0 on success, or greater than zero for an error if the VAR Code or Parameter Code doesnt exist"
+   "OUTPUT","4","Success","Boolean Number","0","This will be 0 on success, or greater than zero for an error if the VAR Code or Parameter Code doesn't exist"

 Example(s):